locaal-ai/obs-localvocal/README.md

 Check out our other plugins:
 - [Background Removal](https://github.com/occ-ai/obs-backgroundremoval) removes background from webcam without a green screen.
 - [Detect](https://github.com/occ-ai/obs-detect) will detect and track >80 types of objects in real-time inside OBS
-- [CleanStream](https://github.com/occ-ai/obs-cleanstream) for real-time filler word (uh,um) and profanity removal from live audio stream
+- [CleanStream](https://github.com/occ-ai/obs-cleanstream) for real-time filler word (uh,um) and profanity removal from a live audio stream
 - [URL/API Source](https://github.com/occ-ai/obs-urlsource) that allows fetching live data from an API and displaying it in OBS.
-- [Polyglot](https://github.com/occ-ai/obs-polyglot) translation AI plugin for real-time, local translation to hunderds of languages
+- [Squawk](https://github.com/occ-ai/obs-squawk) adds lifelike local text-to-speech capabilities built-in OBS

 ## Download
 Check out the [latest releases](https://github.com/occ-ai/obs-localvocal/releases) for downloads and install instructions.

 ### Models
-The plugin ships with the Tiny.en model, and will autonomoously download other bigger Whisper models through a dropdown.
+The plugin ships with the Tiny.en model, and will autonomously download other Whisper models through a dropdown.
-However there's an option to select an external model file if you have it on disk.
+There's also an option to select an external GGML Whisper model file if you have it on disk.

-Get more models from https://ggml.ggerganov.com/ and follow [the instructions on whisper.cpp](https://github.com/ggerganov/whisper.cpp/tree/master/models) to create your own models or download others such as distilled models.
+Get more models from https://ggml.ggerganov.com/ and [HuggingFace](https://huggingface.co/ggerganov/whisper.cpp/tree/main), follow [the instructions on whisper.cpp](https://github.com/ggerganov/whisper.cpp/tree/master/models) to create your own models or download others such as distilled models.

 ## Building

 The plugin was built and tested on Mac OSX (Intel & Apple silicon), Windows (with and without Nvidia CUDA) and Linux.

 Start by cloning this repo to a directory of your choice.